calendar-integration-extension/Calendar-Integration-Extension/README.md

 ## Project Description

-This extension provides a handy interface to manage your Google Calendar events wherever you are in the Web.
+This extension provides a handy interface to manage and view your Google Calendar events wherever you are in the Web.

 ## Project Limitation